 Using DataPoints behavioral assessments, advisors can understand the competencies and characteristics of wealth-building and investment management that their clients possess or need guidance on in terms of education or coaching.
-In our continuing efforts to expand the utility and application of our tools, we have created a financial attitudes assessment and are in the final stages of releasing a comprehensive money-personality test.
+In our continuing efforts to expand the utility and application of our tools, we have created a financial attitudes assessment.
+We are in the final stages of releasing a comprehensive money personality test.
 Behavioral assessment results give advisors insights into their clients’ personalities and behaviors, and ultimately help them identify money attitudes, compare spouses’ perspectives, identify areas to coach and develop, and help investors make better decisions.

 One of the areas we often coach advisors to consider is the why behind their clients’ scores on the various assessments.
 As an example, if a client scores low on Volatility Composure, our measure of the emotional side of investing from our risk tolerance assessment, there could be several reasons.
 Instead of jumping to a conclusion, we provide structured interview questions to help advisors facilitate client discussions and uncover the “why.”

 Another way of understanding why clients (or any of us) do the things we do when it comes to money is to examine our underlying money beliefs.
 By examining the narratives or “scripts” that a client operates under when it comes to finances, advisors can coach and guide clients to move away from those narratives that could be impeding the client’s ability to achieve goals.
 When many in the financial services community think of “money beliefs,” they might first think of Dr. Brad Klontz and the Klontz Money Scripts Inventory-R (or KMSI-R for short), the original assessment that measured money scripts® in terms of four different components: